 - Getting to and from the airport: I normally use public transportation to get to the city center since it’s usually a fast and cheap option.
 But after some research, I learned that while public transportation in New Orleans is cheap, it isn’t the most convenient.
 In fact, it’s rather slow and makes frequent stops.
 If you’re considering taking a regular taxi to the French Quarter, the fare is roughly $33 without a tip (for two passengers).
 Each person after two passengers is an additional $15 – so realistically taking an Uber is the best/cheapest option.

 New Orleans pretty much had me in a food coma the entire time I was there.
-From the: pulled pork and mac & cheese, to the flavorful crawfish and the sweet and fluffy beignets – I could barely keep up!
+From the pulled pork and mac & cheese, to the flavorful crawfish and the sweet and fluffy beignets.
+I could barely keep up!
 There’s a wide variety of food for everyone to love.
 And of course, Louisiana has its own staples like – Po’ Boys, gumbo, jambalaya, seafood and more.
-Many of their signature dishes are combined with Spanish, French, West African, Caribbean and other influences.
+Many of their signature dishes are combined with French, West African, Caribbean and other influences.

 New Orleans is the epitome of southern hospitality, everyone I encountered was friendly and chill.
 The only downside to this is that people tend to move slower than I’m personally used to, being a city girl.
 The woman who lived next door from our Airbnb was southern hospitality at its finest!

-New Orleans has a bad rep for being “sketchy” and unsafe in certain areas at certain times.
-I believe if you play it smart and are aware of your surroundings and belongings you’ll be fine.
-At night, I’d take a taxi to get you to, and from, your destination.
+New Orleans has a bad rep for being “sketchy” and unsafe in certain areas.
+I believe if you play it smart and are aware of your surroundings, and belongings, you’ll be fine.

 Next time I come to New Orleans, I want to focus more on the history of music in New Orleans.
 What part of New Orleans history would you like to learn more about?